estellethou/My-shop-PHP/README.md

 # All Stars my shop

 All Stars my shop is a template of a concept store using HTML, CSS, PHP and MySQL only.
 You can display products and categories, sign-in and sign-up, save users in database, use an admin page to manage your database.
-Here is an example of a concept store displaying all fashion and timeless shoes ever created since 1920.
+Here is an example of a concept store displaying Chrismas present for people who don't have a lot of money but a great sense of humor

 ## Installation